Sailu5/Cooking-Recipe/README.md

 # Project Overview

-This is the second project I did for a Software Engineering Immersive course through General Assembly London.
-In this app, users can navigate through categories of recipes to individual recipes, or jump to a randomly selected recipe.
+ In this Cooking food recipe app, users can navigate through categories of recipes to individual recipes, or jump to a randomly selected recipe.

 ![Landing](README-Images/sample-for-recipe-details.png)